GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Etrid.md

 ## ETRID
-A reptilian species which was instrumental in the founding of the Lazine Empire.
+A reptilian species which was instrumental in the founding of the Meolasine Empire.
 Etrids are known for their passionate personalities.
 Etrid characters get the following features;

 **Creature Type**: Etrids are humanoids.